celisoft/pumpkin_obsession/README.txt

 2- What is the distribution license ?

-This game is under NewBSD licence.
+This game is under NewBSD license.

 3- Which OS are supported ?

 The game has been tested on FreeBSD, MacOS and Ubuntu.
-But due to the portability of Python / Pygame you can use it under Windows(r), OpenBSD, every Linux distribution, AmigaOS, MorphOS ...
+But, due to the portability of Python / Pygame you can use it under Windows(r), OpenBSD, every Linux distributions, AmigaOS, MorphOS ...

 4- Why is there no .exe or .app ?